BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 ----

-## Analyze, Cite and Share with Zotero
+## Sync, Cite and Share with Zotero

 ----